rsamhollyer/capstone/README.md

 ### Statistics

 Users want to be able to see as much pertinent data as possible when trying to use the drones, so I tried to accomodate this in my build.
 One of the first thigns I did was create a small, quick statistic panel that would allow users to see the 4 data points that my drones' flight data included.
 Now, if I had different data points then this panel would probably have been differently rendered or I would have included a way for users to choose what data they wanted to see.
+The panels also include color coded 'buttons' on the right that change when certain thresholds are met.
+This lets the user know if something is out of sorts or they should be alerted if they are too hot or too close to the ground.
 <br><br>

 ![Stats](readmeimages/stats.png)